TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/Examprep2.md

  15. Azure Databricks;

- An Apache spark-based analytics that privides the ability to host a big data analysis service for machine learning.
+ An Apache spark-based analytics that provides the ability to host a big data analysis service for machine learning.

 16. Application Insights;